Equality in Implementation

 Design and select interventions with implementation in mind

-- Involve stakeholders, including the families from the focus population and community partners, in the selection of interventions to improve relevance and social validity
+- Involve stakeholders, including the families from the focus population and community partners, in the selection of interventions to improve relevance and social validity and offer choices wherever possible

 - Examine the specific local context from the beginning of intervention selection and implementation.
 Involve families from the local area and community partners in determining the broad need, as members of the discussion team and in the selection of interventions to be considered